-These general obligation bonds were sold on July 18, 2013.
-This intergovernmental agreement created a new capital projects fund within GPTC's financial statements beginning with FY 2013.
-The Commission recently submitted a request to the Governor's Office of Planning and Budget for additional capital project funding as part of the FY 2015 budget.
-The intergovernmental agreement is designed to accommodate future general obligation bond issues for the Commission.
+General obligation bonds for these projects were sold on July 10, 2014.
+The Commission recently submitted a request to the Governor's Office of Planning and Budget for additional capital project funding as part of the fiscal year 2016 budget.
+The Intergovernmental Agreement is designed to accommodate future general obligation bond issues for the Commission.
 All equipment and property will be transferred back to the ownership of the Commission upon the termination of the agreement with the Board of Regents.
-It is anticipated that any current and future year bond issues will be paid for in full within twenty years.
+It is anticipated that any current and future year bond issues will be paid for in full within 20 years.